jadecobra/python_tdd_exercises/source/how_to/make_person.rst

     def this_year():
         return datetime.datetime.now().year

-  ..
-TIP:: I can also use the `today method`_ to get the same value
+  .. tip:: I can also use the `today method`_ to get the same value

     .. code-block:: python
       :lineno-start: 6